World War 3: Trump Adviser H.R. McMaster Wants Syria Ground War, Mike Cernovich Claims

 Both Trump and Defense Secretary James Mattis have vowed that there will be no ground troops sent to Syria, however.
 Both men insist that ISIS remains the primary target in that country.

-Some skeptics/conspiracy theorists argue that the poison gas attack that prompted the U.S. missile strike was staged by ISIS-backed rebels rather than the Syrian government as way to drag the the U.S. military into the conflict and weaken President Bashar Assad’s forces.
+Some skeptics/conspiracy theorists argue that the poison gas attack that prompted the U.S. missile strike was staged by ISIS-backed rebels rather than the Syrian government as a way to drag the U.S. military into the conflict and weaken President Bashar Assad’s forces.
 As alluded to above, Assad has the backing of Russia, which has implications for the possibility of World War 3 should the U.S. troops get involved on the ground there.

 [Featured Image by Susan Walsh/AP Images]